Play Time: An Overview of the MMORPG Genre

-This work provides a broad overview of the origins and character of the massively multiplayer online roleplaying game (MMORPG) genre.
+This work provides a broad overview of the origins and character of the Massively Multiplayer Online Roleplaying Game (MMORPG) genre (as of 2004).
 The genealogy of MMORPG is traced through ‘pen & paper’ roleplaying games, text adventure games, and MUDs.
-The activities of MMORPG players are briefly discussed, with attention given to exploration, combat, craft, and socializing.
+The activities of MMORPG players are briefly described, with attention given to exploration, combat, crafting, and socializing.
 Finally, the general nature of MMORPG play is outlined, particularly the player’s attempts to transcend game-imposed limitations by improving their character’s abilities.

 Recent years have brought growth and change to the computer game industry.
 The popularity of home computers has made it cheaper and easier to play games.
 New game genres have brought fresh players to the market.
-Increases in computing power have made practical the most ambitious designs, games that convincingly model worlds both real and imaginary, and portray them with minutely detailed, eye-catching graphics.
+Increases in computing power have facilitated the most ambitious designs, games that convincingly model worlds both real and imaginary, and portray them with minutely detailed, eye-catching graphics.

-One genre within this thriving industry is the MMORPG, or 'Massively Multiplayer Online Roleplaying Game'.
+One genre within this thriving industry is the MMORPG, or Massively Multiplayer Online Roleplaying Game.
 The first MMORPG launched in 19962.
 Since that time, the MMORPG industry has grown tremendously in size and importance.
 As of 2004, one American game, EverQuest, serves over four hundred thousand players3.
 Lineage and Lineage II, both South Korean games, host more than four million accounts between them4 (Woodcock 2004).
-Other notable MMORPG include Ultima Online, Dark Age of Camelot, and Star Wars Galaxies; many more have been recently released or are in production.
+Other notable MMORPG include Ultima Online, Dark Age of Camelot, and Star Wars Galaxies.
+Many more have been recently released or are in production.